Roland de Mois

-Portrait of Fernando de Aragón y Gurrea, 5th Duke of Villahermosa (c.
+Portrait of Fernando de Gurrea y Aragón, 5th Duke of Villahermosa (c.
 1573) by Roland de Mois.

 Museo de Bellas Artes de Valencia.

 Roland de Mois (c.1520 – c.1592) was a Flemish painter of the Spanish Renaissance.
 He was born in Brussels and was active in Aragon from 1559 onwards, having been summoned there with Pablo Esquert by Martín de Gurrea y Aragón, Duke of Villahermosa.
 He died in Zaragoza.

 In 2022, the Valencian Institute of Conservation, Restoration, and Research analyzed his "Assumption of the Virgin Mary" with X-ray, Fourier-transform infrared spectroscopy, and Raman spectroscopy.
 It was determined to have been made using an ink wash (aguada) technique using white lead.